Skip to main content

 • The isSelectedChanged method is triggered whenever the property changes, logging the new state to the console.

-Using Sync with Multiple Input Types
+Using Sync with multiple input types

 The sync directive works seamlessly with various input types, such as text fields, number fields, and checkboxes.